Belly chain: Contemporary practice and trends

 Belly chains are common among women in India.
 In some regions waist chains are common among men as well.
 In the southern Indian state of Tamil Nadu, every newborn receives a waist chain as a cultural pact.

 Namboothri men generally wear waist strings even as adults.
 In some aristocratic families, Namboothiri men wore a flattened triple gold string around the waist.
 As a Hindu custom newborns get a waist chain (Aranjanam) on the 28th day after their birth.
 In Kerala, almost all newborns irrespective of the religious affiliation get a waist chain.
 Although many boys generally abandon waist chains during their teenage years, most girls and a sizable number of boys continue to wear waist chains as adults.
 A follower of Lord Siva is expected to wear a chain, with Rudrakshas strung in a white chain with one hundred beads, around the waist.
 In Lakshdweep a silver thread is worn by both men and women.
 Dhodia and Kathodis or Katkari men use ornaments around the waist.

 For cultural reasons, waist chains became a fashion accessory for women and men in many parts of the world.

 A similar garment of beads worn around the waist has appeared in several aspects of African culture such as dress, childcare, and relationships.
-Notably in Ghanaian and Nigerian culture, these waist beads have functioned as slings for loincloths, and as support when a child is carried on one’s back.
+Notably in Ghanaian and Nigerian culture, these waist beads have functioned as slings for loincloths, and as support when a child is carried on one's back.
 In childcare, they have been included as part of naming ceremonies and to measure growth until puberty.
 As the practice has spread throughout the diaspora, they have become accessories to express femininity, enhance sexuality by drawing attention to the hips, and serve as a symbol of fertility.
-Some women also wear them to achieve the appearance of a desired hourglass body shape.”
+Some women also wear them to achieve the appearance of a desired hourglass body shape.

-Medical application

-A U.S. patent was issued for using a waist chain as a continuous monitoring device to facilitate weight loss, an item which is available in the market.